MBA Admissions Guide

 As you work on your application, you will be required to upload the unofficial, “test-taker” copy of your test scores.
 This unofficial copy is usually delivered to you in a PDF or paper format following your test.

-Applicants to the MD/MBA dual degree program may submit their MBA applications with their MCAT scores, but must submit a GMAT score to be considered for a merit-based scholarship.
+Applicants to the MD/MBA dual degree program may submit their MCAT scores to complete their MBA applications and to be considered for merit-based scholarships.

 *For Full-Time MBA applications, we will accept re-takes of standardized tests until April 16, 2021.